 Approval of the Missouri Public Service Commission (the "MPSC") is required prior to the encumbrance of KCPL's assets or the issuance and sale by KCPL of stocks, bonds, notes or other evidences of indebtedness payable at periods of more than twelve months after the date thereof.
 No state commission, and no federal commission other than this Commission, has jurisdiction over any of the transactions proposed herein.

 Item 5.
 Procedure

 Applicants respectfully request that the Commission issue a notice of the filing of this Post-Effective Amendment to Application/Declaration as soon as practicable and that the Commission's order approving this Post-Effective Amendment to Application/Declaration be issued as soon after the notice period as its rules allow.
-The Applicants submit that a recommended decision by a hearing or other responsible officer of the Commission is not needed for approval of the financing requests made herein.
+The Applicants submit that a recommended decision by a hearing or other responsible officer of the Commission's decision.
+The Applicants further requests made herein.
 The Division of Investment Management may assist in the preparation of the Commission's decision.
 The Applicants further request that there be no waiting period between the issuance of the Commission's order and the date on which it is to become effective.

 Item 6.
 Exhibits and Financial Statements

 A. Exhibits

-- A- None
+A- None

-- B-1 Credit Agreement dated as of March 7, 2003 among Great Plains Energy Incorporated, Bank One, NA, as Administrative Agent and the lenders named therein.\
+B-1 Credit Agreement dated as of March 7, 2003 among Great Plains Energy Incorporated, Bank One, NA, as Administrative Agent and the lenders named therein.

-- C-1 Registration Statement on Form S-3 by Great Plains Energy Incorporated dated April 29, 2002 (incorporated by reference to Registration Statement in File No. 333-87190). \
+C-1 Registration Statement on Form S-3 by Great Plains Energy Incorporated dated April 29, 2002 (incorporated by reference to Registration Statement in File No. 333-87190).

-- D- None.
+D- None.

-- E- None.

-- F-1 Opinion of Counsel.\

-- F-2 Past Tense Opinion of Counsel (to be filed by amendment).

-- G-1 Form of Notice.\

-- H- Ratings of Issued Securities of Great Plains Energy Incorporated and Kansas City Power & Light Company.\ - I- List of Non-exempt Nonutility Subsidiaries Requested to be Released from Reservation of Jurisdiction.\ - J- List of Current Nonutility Subsidiaries.\ - \ Previously filed

-Financial Statements

-- Great Plains Energy Incorporated Consolidated Statements of Income for the year ended December 31, 2002 (incorporated by reference to the Current Report on Form 8-K filed August 20, 2003 in File No. 0-33207). - Great Plains Energy Incorporated Consolidated Balance Sheet as of December 31, 2002 (incorporated by reference to the Current Report on Form 8-K filed August 20, 2003 in File No. 0-33207). - Great Plains Energy Incorporated pro forma consolidated statement of income (filed confidentially pursuant to Rule 104).\ - FS-4 Great Plains Energy Incorporated pro forma consolidated balance sheet (filed confidentially pursuant to Rule 104).\ - FS-5 Great Plains Energy Incorporated projected consolidated statement of cash flows for the years 2003, 2004 and 2005 (filed confidentially pursuant to Rule 104).\ - \ Previously filed
+- E- None. - F-1 Opinion of Counsel. - F-2 Past Tense Opinion of Counsel (to be filed by amendment). - G-1 Form of Notice.
+H- Ratings of Issued Securities of Great Plains Energy Incorporated and Kansas City Power & Light Company.
+I- List of Non-exempt Nonutility Subsidiaries Requested to be Released from Reservation of Jurisdiction.
+J- List of Current Nonutility Subsidiaries.
+Previously filed B. Financial Statements FS-1 Great Plains Energy Incorporated Consolidated Statements of Income for the year ended December 31, 2002 (incorporated by reference to the Current Report on Form 8-K filed August 20, 2003 in File No. 0-33207).
+FS-2 Great Plains Energy Incorporated Consolidated Balance Sheet as of December 31, 2002 (incorporated by reference to the Current Report on Form 8-K filed August 20, 2003 in File No. 0-33207).
+FS-3 Great Plains Energy Incorporated pro forma consolidated statement of income (filed confidentially pursuant to Rule 104).
+FS-4 Great Plains Energy Incorporated pro forma consolidated balance sheet (filed confidentially pursuant to Rule 104).
+FS-5 Great Plains Energy Incorporated projected consolidated statement of cash flows for the years 2003, 2004 and 2005 (filed confidentially pursuant to Rule 104).
+Previously filed Item 7.
+Information as to Environmental Effects.